 What do we need now?

-We are grateful for the funding support given by our online donation organisation – Local Giving which allows us to receive Gift Aid on every donation.
+We are grateful for the funding support given by our online donation organisation, Local Giving, which allows us to reclaim Gift Aid on donations.

 In the longer term…